magento/devdocs/src/cloud/project/user-admin.md

    ![Cloud TFA recovery codes]({{ site.baseurl }}/common/images/cloud/cloud-2fa-settings-tfa-recovery-codes.png){:width="550px"}

    {:.bs.callout-warning}
-   Copy the recovery codes to another location or write them down to use if you lose access to your device or authentication app.
-Save the codes to your account to view and manage them from your account security settings.
-If you lose account access on a 2FA-enabled account and have no recovery codes, you must contact your Project administrator, or submit a Magento support ticket to reset the TFA application.
+   Copy the recovery codes to another location or write them down in case you lose access to your device or authentication app.
+Save the codes to your account so you can view and manage them from your account security settings.
+If you lose account access on a 2FA-enabled account and have no recovery codes, you must contact your project administrator, or submit a Magento support ticket to reset the TFA application.

 1. After completing the TFA setup, click **Save** to update your account.